A Mayo Clinic patient and his family are all smiles as the young boy rings the bell to celebrate the end of his treatment with proton beam therapy.

 - Craniopharyngioma.
 This rare, noncancerous tumor starts near the brain's pituitary gland, which secretes hormones that control many body functions.
 As the craniopharyngioma slowly grows, it can affect the pituitary gland and other structures near the brain.

-Mayo Clinic Children's Center in Rochester, Minnesota, is one of the top-ranked centers in the U.S. for pediatric neurology and neurosurgery for children with serious neurological problems, including brain tumors.
-These rankings, by U.S. News & World Report, are based on surgical survival, parent and family involvement, clinical research and recommendations by pediatric oncologists and pediatric neurologists and neurosurgeons across the nation.
+Mayo Clinic Children's Center in Rochester is ranked the No. 1 hospital in Minnesota, and the five-state region of Iowa, Minnesota, North Dakota, South Dakota and Wisconsin, according to U.S. News & World Report's 2023–2024 "Best Children's Hospitals" rankings.
+These rankings are based on surgical survival, parent and family involvement, clinical research and recommendations by pediatric oncologists and pediatric neurologists and neurosurgeons across the nation.

 Mayo Clinic is a member of the Children's Oncology Group.
 This large collaboration among hospitals gives children with brain tumors access to clinical trials that offer the latest in treatments for childhood cancers.